-Cancer patients have reported finding relief from pain and stimulation of appetite from the use of medical marijuana, also known as cannabis.
-In fact, Patient Central at the Pancreatic Cancer Action Network (PanCAN), which provides free, in-depth and personalized resources and information about pancreatic cancer, has received many questions about the use and effects of medical marijuana.
+Cancer patients have reported finding pain relief and appetite stimulation from the use of medical marijuana, also known as cannabis.
+In fact, the Pancreatic Cancer Action Network’s (PanCAN) Patient Services, which provides free, in-depth and personalized resources and information about pancreatic cancer, has received many questions about the use and effects of medical marijuana.
 For example, how is marijuana derived and how can it be used by cancer patients?

 Marijuana is a plant that contains substances called cannabinoids.
 The cannabinoids found in marijuana plants may help treat the symptoms and side effects caused by cancer and cancer treatments.
 In addition to the naturally occurring cannabinoids found in marijuana plants, cannabinoid drugs have been developed in laboratories for use in helping to treat side effects and symptoms of cancer and cancer treatments.